bootdotdev/blog/content/misc/qvault-full-stack-architecture-example.md

 Not too much to say about Stripe, other than it makes payments pretty seamless for our [pro accounts](https://boot.dev/pricing).
 My biggest complaint about Stripe is that I had to write an annoying about of code for the "lifetime subscription" option because Stripe doesn't have that built-in.

-## Deployments and source control - Github/Github Actions
+## Deployments and source control - GitHub/GitHub Actions

 I really don't like doing monotonous tasks if I can avoid it.
-Running tests and deploying applications can be painfully time consuming, so I've automated all of that with Github actions.
+Running tests and deploying applications can be painfully time consuming, so I've automated all of that with GitHub actions.
 Each time code is updated in Git, a new deploy is automatically triggered, and I've set this up both for the Vue.js frontend and the Golang backend.